-This may be one of the most toxic cancer causing foods for dogs.
-Aflatoxin is such a toxic ingredient that it is actually banned in many states.
-However, in the states that still allow aflatoxin, such as Indiana and Oklahoma, it could still be contaminating your pet food.
+However, in the states that still allow aflatoxin, such as Indiana and Oklahoma, it could still be contaminating your pet's food.

-In states where aflatoxin is still allowed, you should check your dog food label and search for the ingredient.
-Pet food manufacturers have a way of finding loopholes to avoid labeling ingredients, so just in case, it’s best to always do your research on a brand of dog food.
-Check online for reports of aflatoxin, and check with your veterinarian before deciding on a dog food brand for your dog.
+If you live in a state where aflatoxin is still allowed, check dog food labels for this ingredient.
+Pet food manufacturers have a way of finding loopholes to avoid labeling ingredients.
+Research online for reports of aflatoxin, and check with your veterinarian before deciding on a dog food brand for your dog.

-The Cancer Treatment Centers of America website backs this up, stating that diets high in carbohydrates raise the risk of cancer over time.
 This is true for humans and dogs.
-Grains are packed with simple carbohydrates and starches, also known as simple sugars.
+Some grains are packed with simple carbohydrates and starches (simple sugars).
 Cancer cells grow stronger on diets of simple sugars.

 Carrageenan is found in many dog food products, even natural dog foods.
 It is a thickener and emulsifier made from seaweed.
-While it may be natural, it can cause gastric inflammation in both humans and animals.
+While it may be natural, it can cause gastric inflammation in both humans and animals (23).